The Importance of Tattoo Aftercare

 Your tattoo artist will know how deep to drive the needle into your skin, as not going deep enough will produce a poor tattoo, and going too deep can cause bleeding, intense pain, and scarring.
-You will find that complications related to tattoos will generally depend on amateur artists, do-it-yourselfers, and informal tattooers; remember that just because a tattoo shop is in business and has customers and employees, it doesn't necessarily mean that they are clean, sterile, and reputable.
+You will find that complications related to tattoos will generally depend on amateur artists, do-it-yourselfers, and informal tattooers.
+Remember that just because a tattoo shop is in business and has customers and employees, it doesn't necessarily mean that they are clean, sterile, and reputable.

-I advise that you strongly consider the following tattoo aftercare tips and advice because if you don't care for your new tattoo properly for the first two weeks, or so, you have a higher risk of infection and scarring.
+I advise that you strongly consider the following tattoo aftercare tips and advice because if you don't care for your new tattoo properly for the first two weeks or so, you have a higher risk of infection and scarring.

-- Typically, you want to remove the bandage when you get home, so that you can let the tattoo breath, but if you are still bleeding you may consider gently dabbing the new tattoo with a new paper towel so that the blood doesn't pool.
+- Typically, you want to remove the bandage when you get home so that you can let the tattoo breath.
+If you are still bleeding, you may consider gently dabbing the new tattoo with a new paper towel so that the blood doesn't pool.

-When removing the bandage, do so gently by slowly peeling the bandage.
+- When removing the bandage, do so gently by slowly peeling the bandage.
 If it sticks at all, STOP!
 Pour cool water between the skin and gauze.
-Make sure that you don't stick your tattoo under a full force faucet; remember easy does it.
+Make sure that you don't stick your tattoo under a full force faucet; remember, easy does it.
 Wait a few minutes, and try to remove the bandage again.
 The cool water should loosen your skin from the bandage without yanking any color out.
 Do remember throughout this to not pull any skin or scabs off the tattoo, as you could pull out the ink, which can result in uncolored or dull gaps in your tattoo.

-Once the bandage is off, wash the tattoo very gently with your fingertips.
+- Once the bandage is off, wash the tattoo very gently with your fingertips.
 Use a mild antibacterial soap or any other gentle soap that is free of deodorants, skin softeners, or other additives.

-Rub the soap gently on the tattoo using your fingers.
+- Rub the soap gently on the tattoo using your fingers.

-Lightly, pat the tattoo dry with a soft towel.
+- Lightly pat the tattoo dry with a soft towel.

-Carefully, apply a light coating of A&D ointment.
+- Carefully apply a light coating of A&D ointment.
 DO NOT smear ointment on too thick because your skin needs to be able to breath.
 A small drop of ointment should be enough to cover the tattoo, depending on the size of the tattoo.

-Gently massage a small dab of the ointment into the tattoo using your fingertips.
-You can use Bacitracin or even a gentle additive free lotion as long as it is water based, such as Corn Huskers Lotion.
-But, since A & D ointment contains nothing but skin healing vitamins A and D, it's the ideal balm to use on a new tattoo.
+- Gently massage a small dab of the ointment into the tattoo using your fingertips.
+You can use Bacitracin or even a gentle additive-free lotion as long as it is water based, such as Corn Huskers Lotion.
+But since A & D ointment contains nothing but skin healing vitamins A and D, it's the ideal balm to use on a new tattoo.

 New Tattoo Don'ts